sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 console.log(x);        // 5
 ```

+Also, `var` and `function` declarations found at the toplevel scope of a script are
+automatically turned into properties of the global object (i.e. `window`, `globalThis`),
+so they may "escape containment" and be accessed by any other part of the program.

 Nowadays, everyone is encouraged to use `let` and `const` instead, which enjoy the more
-"obvious" behavior of lexical scoping.
+obvious behavior of lexical scoping.
 These declarations are valid "from now on", until
-the end of the enclosing block, just like in most programming languages:
+the end of the enclosing block, just like in most other programming languages:

 ```js
 console.log(x);  // => Uncaught ReferenceError: x is not defined